 - Is it visually appealing? — Does it showcase your brand and look inviting?
 Does it look fresh and aesthetically pleasing?
 Does it follow the latest web design trends or is it dated?

-- Is it slow to load? — Consumers expect pages to lead almost instantaneously.
+- Is it slow to load? — Consumers expect pages to load almost instantaneously.
 Slow-loading images and other components that slow down the site won’t be tolerated and will negatively affect your SEO results.

 - Is it easy to navigate? — Consumers expect to be able to find information quickly.
 If they can’t they will leave.
 It is important that websites follow tried-and-true best practices to ensure a user-friendly navigation experience and maximize leads.